Boosting serotonin levels with tryptophan can improve depression, anxiety, ADHD, and more. Learn how tryptophan supplements and foods can help.

 Both low levels of tryptophan and serotonin imbalances are associated with attention deficit hyperactivity disorder (ADHD).

-Children with ADHD have 50% lower than average blood levels of tryptophan.
-(5)
+Children with ADHD have blood levels of tryptophan 50% lower than average.

-Low tryptophan can cause both long-term and short-term memory loss and impair other cognitive functions.
-(6)
+Low tryptophan levels can cause long-term memory loss and impair other cognitive functions.

 Tryptophan has been found to improve memory in both healthy adults and those with depression.